msievers/zstandard-ruby/README.md

 * [Contributing](#contributing)
 * [License](#license)

 This gem implements FFI based bindings to the [Zstandard](https://facebook.github.io/zstd) compression library `libzstd`.
 The [Zstandard](https://facebook.github.io/zstd) compression algorithm shines because it compresses data with the same or better ratio as *Zlib* but does this (much) faster, depending on the input.
 For the majority of cases it's **faster and better** then *Zlib*.
-It is tested to work with MRI from 1.9.3 to 2.5.x and with JRuby from >= 1.7.24, including 9.1.x.
+It is tested to work with MRI from 1.9.3 to 2.6.x and with JRuby from >= 1.7.24, including 9.2.x.

 It **does not** ship the actual `libzstd` library but expects some version to be present on your system.

+This gem *is activly maintained*.
+The tests are updated regularly, to keep up with the latest zstd version.

 ## Installation